 They lived in the BVIs for several years and know the area well.
-Erika said that for this season, they are offering a free guided tour of Anegada, where Tyler and Erika will take care of renting a car and give their guests are tour around the island, visiting all their favorite spots, including the beautiful Cow Wreck beach.
+Erika said that for this season, they are offering a free guided tour of Anegada.
+There, Tyler and Erika will rent a car and give their guests a tour around the island, visiting all their favorite spots, including the beautiful Cow Wreck beach.
 The day ends with a delicious lobster meal.

 If the weather doesn’t allow for the sail over to Anegada, an alternative day trip to Virgin Gorda is offered, which includes a guided tour of The Baths.

 The Boruff’s are preparing for a busy season, which is much welcomed after the devastation that was caused by Hurricanes Irma and Maria last year.
 “This season looks so much better,” said Erika.
 I think it’s going to be a good season,” she continued.

 According to Erika, it is much easier to provision now, with farms and distributors back up and running on the islands.
 Erika plans meals that range from lamb and pheasant to island-inspired meals with plenty of local hot sauces.